KrysVal/projetM2/README.md

 **Dependancies :**
 - [_opam_](https://opam.ocaml.org/) : package manager for OCaml.
 - [_bistro_](https://github.com/pveber/bistro) : A library to build and execute typed scientific workflows.
-- [_utop_](https://github.com/diml/utop) :utop is an improved toplevel for OCaml.
-It can run in a terminal or in Emacs.
-It supports line edition, history, real-time and context sensitive completion, colors, and more.
-It integrates with the tuareg mode in Emacs.
 - [_bistro_server_](https://github.com/pveber/bistro_server.git) : A simple server running bistro workflows.
 - [_apt-transport-https_](https://packages.debian.org/en/jessie/apt-transport-https) : Enables the usage of 'deb https://foo distro main' lines in the /etc/apt/sources.list so that all package managers using the libapt-pkg library can access metadata and packages available in sources accessible over https.
 - [_ca-certificates_](https://packages.debian.org/en/sid/ca-certificates) : Contains the certificate authorities shipped with Mozilla's browser to allow SSL-based applications to check for the authenticity of SSL connections.